ypriverol/github-paper/REVIEWS.md

    and tagging of code snapshots, tracking project bugs and enhancements using issues, etc”

-> We have updated that sences following the reviewer's suggestion.
+> Response: We have updated that sentence following the reviewer's suggestion.

 4. Pg.
 2, Rule 1:

     a) Might be worth explaining what 'forking' means.

-> The current version include a short explanation of the forking concept.
+> Response: The revised version now includes a short explanation of the forking concept.

     b) "Structuring your projects allows to manage permissions and restrict access at different levels: users, teams and organisations."
 Maybe "Project managers can structure projects to manage…"

-> We agree with the reviewer and the current version include the suggested change.
+> Response: We agree with the reviewer and the current version includes the suggested change.

     c) Repositories: The bit on repositories should be described earlier, not at the end.
 You are technically forking a *repository*, not just a project (which in my opinion could consist of many independent but related repositories, e.g. the Bio* projects, GMOD, etc).

-> We re-structured the rules and rule 1 is now more appropriate for
+> Response: We re-structured the rules and rule 1 is now more appropriate for
 > new users.